Globski/AirBnB_clone_v3/README.md

 ![SQL](https://img.shields.io/badge/language-SQL-red.svg)

 ## Introduction
 This repository contains the third version of the AirBnB clone project.
 This version includes a RESTful API built using Flask and SQLAlchemy, which supports CRUD operations for different models (States, Cities, Amenities, Places, Reviews, and Users).
-The project aims to provide a backend for the AirBnB clone, allowing users to interact with the application via API endpoints.
+The project aims to implement and enhance endpoints for managing Place objects in an API.
+It provides a backend for the AirBnB clone, allowing users to interact with the application via API endpoints.

 ## Objective
 The objective is to improve upon the initial version by implementing additional features and functionality.